 One relatively new refinement to safe passing laws is to require a motorist to completely change lanes when passing a bicyclist.
 Five states currently require a motorist to change lanes:

 An Iowa Poll in January of 2016 showed 75% of Iowans support changing lanes to pass bicyclists as a law.
 Yet, studies at the National Advanced Driving Simulator (in Coralville, Iowa), 85% of motorists studied in simulations do not change lanes to pass bicyclists.
 Further, the lateral distance between a passing car and bicyclists was shown to decrease based upon the age of the driver.
 Drivers seem to have difficulty determining what actual lateral distances are when moving down the road.

 While we believe the code supports the concept of changing lanes to pass other vehicles, there is confusion around changing lanes to pass bicyclists.
-In addition, a clear statement in the Iowa Code could provide clarity in insurance disputes, driver’s education, and public opinion.
+A clear statement in the Iowa Code could provide clarity in insurance disputes, driver’s education, and public opinion.